-Description of the Matter As discussed in Note 7 to the consolidated financial statements, the Company operates in the U.S. and multiple international tax jurisdictions and as a result files numerous tax returns in those locations.
+Description of As discussed in Note 7 to the consolidated financial statements, the Company operates in the U.S. and multiple international tax jurisdictions and as a result files numerous tax returns in those locations.
 Uncertainty in a tax position may arise for multiple reasons, including because tax laws are subject to interpretation.
-The Company applies the applicable tax law and judgment to (1) determine whether, based on the technical merits, a tax position is more likely than not to be sustained and (2) measure the amount of tax benefit that qualifies for recognition.
-As of December 31, 2022, the Company's gross unrecognized tax benefits related to uncertain tax positions were approximately \$1.1 billion.
+The Company applies the applicable tax law and judgment to (1) determine whether, based on the technical merits, a tax position.
+As of December 31, 2023, the Company's gross unrecognized tax benefits related to uncertain tax positions were approximately \$1.2 billion.
 Auditing the recognition and measurement of certain of the Company's tax positions including the evaluation of whether such tax position is more likely than not to be sustained, and if applicable the measurement of the benefit, is complex and required the use of tax subject matter resources.

-How We Addressed the We tested controls over management's accounting for tax positions, including assessment of the technical merits of tax positions and if applicable, the measurement of the benefit of the tax position.
-Matter in Our Audit To evaluate whether the technical merits of certain of the Company's income tax positions are more likely than not sustainable, our audit procedures included, among others, evaluation of applicable tax law, court cases, tax regulations and other regulatory guidance by our tax subject matter resources.
+How We We tested controls over management's accounting for tax positions, including assessment of the Addressed the technical merits of tax positions and if applicable, the measurement of the benefit of the tax position.

+Matter in Our Audit

+To evaluate whether the technical merits of certain of the Company's income tax positions are more likely than not sustainable, our audit procedures included, among others, evaluation of applicable tax law, court cases, tax regulations and other regulatory guidance by our tax subject matter resources.
 For certain of the income tax positions, we also involved tax subject matter resources in corroborating our understanding of the relevant facts, examining the Company's analysis, evaluating relevant correspondence with the tax authority and reading third-party advice obtained by management, as applicable.
 We also evaluated the adequacy of the Company's disclosures included in Note 7 to the consolidated financial statements.